erulabs/seandons_templatepack/README.md

   Installs and configured NGINX - Very basic recipe, no frills.

 ### NodeJS
   Installs NodeJS and NPM from binary based on a defined version.
 Short and sweet!
+Also features support for io.js

 ### PHP
   Installs and configures a modern PHP - PHP5.6 with OPCache.
 The important thing to note here is that we're aiming for all installs to use PHP-FPM, PHP5.6, OpCache, and OpCache's "invalidate_timestamps" - this allows us to cache all compiled PHP scripts _forever_.
 A php-fpm reload is _required_ to reread changes off disk.
 In dev this is automatically disabled.
 See the OpCache tempalte for more information.